We are reader supported. When you purchase products through links on this page, we may earn an affiliate commission. Learn More.

 • Lacks Apple CarPlay or Android Auto

-Wrapping up the list is the DEH-S4220BT, which I consider a solid pick for anyone who still enjoys popping in a CD now and then.
-It keeps things refreshingly simple without feeling outdated, offering Bluetooth, smartphone support, and just enough audio control to handle everyday driving without unnecessary extras.
+Wrapping up the list is the DEH-S4220BT, a solid pick for anyone who still enjoys popping in a CD now and then.
+It keeps things refreshingly simple without feeling outdated, offering Bluetooth, smartphone support, and just enough audio control to get through daily drives without piling on extra tech.

 FAQs About Pioneer Car Stereos